Christians in the World: Spring/Summer 2026

 Join us for coffee, community and conversation on Sunday mornings.
 Together we'll think through a variety of topics and consider what it means to live faithfully for Christ today.

 All youth and adults are welcome to join us on Sundays 9-10am in the Parish Hall.
-Childcare is available for up to 3rd grade.
+Childcare/classes are available for up to 5th grade.

 timings and Format